 Since 2008, ICRR has been developing a network of over 200 volunteer doctors throughout Ireland who can be called on to deliver critical medical interventions within “the golden hour,” meaning the time period during which there is the highest likelihood that prompt medical treatment will prevent serious injury or death.
 ICRR has over 235 Volunteer Doctors responding in their communities in 2019.

 Rapid Response Vehicles

-ICRR has nine Rapid Response Vehicles (RRV’s) nationwide that are National Ambulance Service assets and complement the existing National Ambulance Service model.
+ICRR has ten Rapid Response Vehicles (RRV’s) nationwide that are National Ambulance Service assets and complement the existing National Ambulance Service model.
 The voluntary doctors are tasked via 999/112 call dispatchers at the National Emergency Operations Centre, and when available, they attend serious life threatening emergencies in their own locality either on foot or in their own vehicles.